CISecurity/ControlsAssessmentSpecification/control-4/control-4.2.rst

 Measures
 --------
-* M1 = The enumerated list of available logins for endpoints which utilized credentialed accounts
+* M1 = The list of available logins for endpoints which utilized credentialed accounts
+* M2 = The count of M1
-* M2 = The number of available logins who's password hash matches a known default password hash
+* M3 = The list of enumerated logins who's password has matches a known default password hash
+* M4 = The count of M3
-* M3 = The enumerated list of the sampled endpoint password policy configurations
+* M5 = The list of the sampled endpoint password policy configurations
+* M6 = The count of M5
-* M4 = The number of sampled password policy configurations that do not match organizationally defined recommendations.
+* M7 = The list of sampled password policy configurations that do not match organizationally defined recommendations
+* M8 = The count of M7
+* M9 = The list of sampled password policy configurations that do match organizationally defined recommendations
+* M10 = The count of M9

 Metrics
 -------